How do I join a Working Group (WG)?

 Who can join the WG calls?

 Only WG members may join the weekly calls (unless exceptions are made for certain calls and announced beforehand).
-Call-in and Adobe Connect details are therefore sent only to WG members via the “ntfy” mailing address – members are requested to not circulate these details without first consulting the WG co-chairs.
+Call-in and Zoom details are therefore sent only to WG members via the “ntfy” mailing address – members are requested to not circulate these details without first consulting the WG co-chairs.

 However, WG sessions held during ICANN Public Meetings are generally open to all – including Observers and members of the public.
 Remote participation and call-in details for these open sessions are normally posted on the ICANN meeting schedule and also mirrored/compiled by the GNSO Secretariat for the convenience of GNSO community members.